waldronlab/BugSigDB/README.md

 - `web` - Apache/MediaWiki container with PHP 7.4 and MediaWiki 1.35.0
 - `redis` - Redis is an open-source key-value store that functions as a data structure server
 - `matomo` - [Matomo](https://matomo.org/) instance
+- `elasticsearch` - Advanced search engine.
+- `varnish` - A reverse caching proxy and HTTP accelerator
+- `ofelia` - Alarm and workflow management suite
+- `restic` - (production only) A modern backup program
+- `updateEFO` - (production only) A Python script that updates EFO links on Glossary pages

 ## Settings

-Settings are in the `docker-compose.yml` file, in the *environment* sections.
+Settings are in the `compose.yml` file, in the *environment* sections.

 Also, `_resources` contains the favicon, logo and styles for the chameleon skin.
 `CustomSettings.php` contains settings for MediaWiki core and extensions.
 If customization is required, change the settings there.